ikatson/rust-sstb/README.md

 # TODO
+- [ ] Mmap can be put into an Rc or an Arc, to remove unsafe static buffer casts.
 - [x] u32 keys and values, not u64
 - [ ] bloom filters on disk
 - [ ] writing "flush_every"'s default should depend on the default compression.